pleabargain/EnglishHelpsYourCareer/idioms.business.md

 situation is called "the big picture."
 <details><summary><b>Examples</b></summary>
 <p>
 Even though we all have very specific tasks to do, our manager makes sure we don't lose sight of the big picture.
 </p>
 </details>

 ## blue collar

 A "blue collar worker" is someone who works with his hands (manufacturing, construction, maintenance, etc.).

 The opposite is a "white collar worker."
 A white collar worker is someone who works in an office (customer service, management, sales, etc.).
 "Blue collar" (and "white collar") can also be used to describe a job, position, or a place.
-It's a blue collar town with a lot of farmers and factory workers.

 <details><summary><b>Examples</b></summary>
 <p>
-We are regularly audited by several regulatory agencies.
-It's important that we do everything by the book.
+It's a blue collar town with a lot of farmers and factory workers.
 </p>
 </details>